augustdahl/master/README.md

   3. Change to the method you want to compare with and run the experiment again

 It is also possible to run a single simulation run to analyze the forklifts' behavior.
 To do this, you follow the same procedure as above, but now with the Simulation Experiment (Simulation: Main)

+## Abstract
+Efficient handling of materials and products on manufacturing shop floors is essential to reduce production costs and improve productivity.
+Although the scientific community has embraced automated material-handling equipment in the wake of Industry 4.0, human-operated vehicles like forklifts and pallet trucks are still the most commonly used equipment for material handling.
+This thesis investigates how a cloud-enabled shop floor can facilitate dynamic dispatching by automating human and autonomously operated material-handling equipment through a centralized system, coined as the Cloud Material Handling System (CMHS).

+The main objective of this study is to determine how a CMHS may improve material handling activities in manufacturing.
+Specifically, the study evaluates a CMHS in different scenarios to support when it is particularly beneficial in material handling operations.
+Multiple dispatching methods like heuristic dispatching rules and reinforcement learning policies are evaluated to support how a CMHS can be implemented.
+A literature study was conducted to disclose research gaps addressed by a CMHS, while a simulation model based on a case study was developed to demonstrate its use in practice.

+The results have shown the CMHS's ability to achieve higher productivity in terms of product throughput and equipment utilization compared to the conventional non-automated benchmark.
+Performance increases were observed in all scenarios, while the number of required material-handling equipment was reduced by 40\%.

+The simulation results revealed that the CMHS with reinforcement learning is particularly beneficial for uncertain product arrival rates and workstation failures when product loads were kept in line relative to production capacity.
+Most prominent were normal product loads, resulting in a 197\% gain in total product throughput.
+The lower-complexity heuristic methods were on a par, or superior, to the reinforcement learning policy for predictable material flows with high arrival rates.

+Further evaluation of the CMHS should be done in collaboration with a practical business case to extract key operation parameters, reducing the number of assumptions, and develop a rigorous economical model for the CMHS.